Zoning Hearing Examiner

 What Happens After An Application Is Submitted?

 After an application is submitted at the Permit Center, it is reviewed for completeness.
 If the application is not complete, the applicant is asked to provide whatever information is necessary to render it complete.
 If the application is complete, a public hearing is scheduled.
 Public hearings are normally scheduled within two to three weeks after a complete application is submitted.
-They are typically held on Wednesdays at 9 a.m. at the Permit Center.
+Hearings are typically held on Wednesdays at the Office of Administrative Hearings, 805 Central Ave.
+Suite 110, Cincinnati, Ohio 45202.

 Postcard notices with details of the public hearing are mailed to the applicant, the property owner, neighboring property owners, and the local community council.
 Notice is also published in the City Bulletin newspaper and on the Department of City Planning and Buildings' online calendar.